craigvlyons/Flask-image-server/README.md

 ![image](static/images/app-img.png)

 ### Folder menu
-Folders are pulled in from the computer or server that the flask website is running on. for a web deployment I would recommend a cloud database.
+Folders are pulled in from the computer or server that the flask website is running on. gunicorn is used for deplyment on my linux server.

 ![image](static/images/crop_img.png)